ramyardaneshgar/THM-Writeup-Slingshot/README.md

-# **THM-Writeup-Slingshot**
+#Forensic log analysis using the ELK stack
-**Writeup for TryHackMe Slingshot Lab - performing forensic log analysis using the ELK stack to reconstruct an attacker's kill chain, identify exploited vulnerabilities, and extract critical indicators of compromise (IOCs).**
+Performing forensic log analysis using the ELK stack to reconstruct an attacker's kill chain, identify exploited vulnerabilities, and extract critical indicators of compromise (IOCs).**

 **By Ramyar Daneshgar**